Wie is de Mol? (Dutch TV series) season 23: Episode 1 - Verbinding

 The group split into two groups of five: one group with a "musical ear" and the other group who can "immerse themselves in music".

 The group who can immerse themselves in music have one hour to learn a song before performing it alongside members of the South African Youth Choir.
 During the performance, a judge attempts to distinguish the five candidates from the rest of the choir based on their singing.
 Each candidate not selected by the judge earns money for the pot.

 Meanwhile, the group with a musical ear participate in five music-related challenges.
 The more successful they are, the more members from the South African Youth Choir will later participate with the other group during their performance, decreasing the overall probability of them being selected by the judge.
 They must also divide the €4,000 potential earnings between the five candidates from the other group, and that money is added to the pot if they later remain unselected by the judge.

-€2,750 was earned for the pot.